pschool-in/language-apps/README.md

 6. Marathi
 7. Bengali

-(Note: This list will expand based on popular demand and feasibility)
+(Note: This list may expand based on popular demand and feasibility)

 # About PSchool

 [www.pschool.in](https://pschool.in) is a learning app for kids.
 It has thousands of learning activities.
 Presently we have content from kg to 5th standard.
 In future, we will add content till 12th.
-We kept lot of activities as free, and by paying Rs 500/- (per year) the user can unlock more content.
+We keep lot of activities as free, and by paying Rs 500/- (per year) the user can unlock more content.
 Presently we are focusing more on Math and English.